MC6P09 - Marketing and Communications Project (2022/23)

-For most of the undergraduate students, this final document submitted for assessment represents the most extensive piece of written academic work that you will ever have attempted!
-The choice for topic largely rests with you.
+For most of the undergraduate students, this final document submitted for assessment represents the most extensive piece of written academic work that students will ever have attempted!
+The choice for topic largely rests with each student.
 It is important that the chosen topic should be feasible, interesting and stimulating.
 The project should conform to the specifications set out in this handbook and be submitted by the required deadline.

-The aim of this module is to equip you with a thorough understanding of applied research methodology and to enable you to apply your knowledge in a practical way through the project.
+The aim of this module is to equip students with a thorough understanding of applied research methodology and to enable them to apply their knowledge in a practical way through the project.
 The key areas emphasised are research methods and methodology.

 The module therefore has three main objectives:

-1. To teach you how to work on a complex assignment that will be of value and interest to you and others, e.g. academia, businesses, over an extended period of time
+1. To teach students how to work on a complex assignment that will be of value and interest to them and others, e.g. academia, businesses, over an extended period of time

-2. To teach you how to collect information from a variety of sources, apply investigatory and analytical skills, present meaningful outcomes and draw relevant conclusions and recommendations
+2. To teach students how to collect information from a variety of sources, apply investigatory and analytical skills, present meaningful outcomes and draw relevant conclusions and recommendations

-3. To teach you how to draw selectively and critically upon a body of knowledge, wisdom and information to produce new insights, ideas and perspectives.
+3. To teach students how to draw selectively and critically upon a body of knowledge, wisdom and information to produce new insights, ideas and perspectives.

 • Literature reviewing: where and how to look for data; secondary and tertiary data collection and evaluation; keyword searches; how to select the most applicable sources; literature review and conceptual frameworks; characteristics of research investigations; the role of the supervisor; formulating a research topic based on identifying gaps in written work; originality LO1